Average Customer Acquisition Cost for Ecommerce 2023 – Average CAC for Ecommerce – Costs Explained

 However, once you have an email list, you can sell anything you want to your audience that you control.
 You can do anything you want with the audience’s data, which you control.
 That is what makes email marketing another form of owned media.
 Since you own the audience, you do not need to consistently pay to access your customers via paid media or consistently invest in accessing your customers via earned media.
-Owned media creates some of your company’s highest LTVs and AOVs while reducing your CAC with marketing.
+Owned media creates some of your establishment’s highest LTVs and AOVs while reducing your CAC with marketing.

 Examples of Owned Media:

 How to Calculate Your Customer Acquisition Cost for Your Company’s Customer Acquisition

 To calculate your expense of acquisition, you take all of the spend used to gain new customers (marketing) and divide the total by the number of customers gained during the spend on marketing to gain new customers.
 For example, if a establishment spent $21,000 on marketing to gain new customers over a year.
 If the establishment gained 1,200 new sales over the year, then the company’s CAC is $17.50.